decal/werdlists/chat-data/index.md

-freenode-chans: channels from freenode IRC sorted by number of users
+freenode-channel-sizes: channels from freenode IRC sorted by joined client count